SteveLasker/Presentations/demo-scripts/notaryv2/nv2-sign-verify-aks.md

  ## Demo Steps

-Recap:
+We're starting with the following basic Azure service configurations

 - An ACR with ORAS Artifacts Support, enabling graphs of supply chain artifacts
 - An AKS instance, linked to ACR for pulling images
 - AKS with Gatekeeper support

-What we'll now demo:
+We'll now demo:

 1. Creating a cert in Azure Key Vault, used for remote signing
    1. The cert can be a CA issues, or self-signed cert.
 It's really up to the the user whether they need revocation for their controlled environment scenarios